 - Kid-friendly and nutrient-rich

-Although we’re not super strict on the “oil-free thing”, there are a couple of important reasons why it’s generally a good thing to keep added oils low.
-Here’s an in-depth article on this subject!
+Although we’re not super strict on the “oil-free thing”, there are a couple of reasons why you might want to keep oils low!

 And for those who haven’t had a great experience consuming legumes and get bloated once they do, easing your way into eating more fiber by making whole food plant-based hummus without added oil is a great idea!
 The fiber is broken down which makes it easier for your digestion.

 - Chickpeas — the protein- and fiber-rich base for our oil-free hummus.